clas12brescia/LTCCefficiency/README.md

 This output is also saved in a pdf file with the same name of the ROOT file.

+Many other histograms are showed with `viewHistos.cxx`.
+(FIGURES: COMING SOON).

 Two extra histograms are present in this analysis.
 They are charges distribution of the candidated particles, before and after the missing mass cut.
 To draw these histograms, run: